Open Bible Data Home About News OET Key

 Parallel HEB 10:33

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
 The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
 Please double-check these texts in advance before using in public.

 BI Heb 10:33 ©

-OET (OET-RV) sometimes being publicly displayed with derision and persecution, and at other times helping others who were being treated like that.
+OET (OET-RV)sometimes being publicly displayed with derision and persecution, and at other times helping others who were being treated like that.

 OET-LVthis on_one_hand by_derisions both and tribulations being_publicly_exposed, on_the_other_hand this partners of_the ones thus being_conducted them having_been_become.